stlalpha/orig-cnvm/README.md

 15. Open a second ssh session to the master node.
 And teleport (hot migrate) it to one of the other nodes.
-To do this simply:
+To do this simply: user@masternode~$ cd cnvm user@masternode~$ ./teleport.sh sneaker01.gonkulator.io user@targethost:/home/user/sneakers -Where "targethost" is another one of your non-master nodes that you would like the cnvm to move to